JasonErasmus264/hms_app_marvellous_machines/README.md

 ## Prerequisites ⚙️

-**Warning**: This application has been tested on Windows 10 and 11.
+🛑**Warning**: This application has been tested on Windows 10 and 11.
 If you encounter any issues, please refer to the appropriate documentation for your operating system.

 - 🐳 [Docker Desktop](https://www.docker.com/products/docker-desktop) - Ensure Docker is running.
 - If you plan to build the Node.js app locally: